Star Growth Report

 - Once you are done choosing report options, select Update Report.

 - The report will generate and then open at the bottom of the page.

 For each class or group, the scores from the tests used to generate an SGP are shown.
 In the full version of the report, each student's scores are shown, with a summary in a separate table beneath.
-If Show Summary Only was chosen in step 7, only the summary tables are shown.
+If Show Summary Only was chosen earlier, only the summary tables are shown.

-If any of the students in the class have capped GE scores, the average GE score for the class is found by calculating the average Scaled Score (or Rasch score) for the class, and then converting that score to a GE score.
+- If any of the students in the class have capped GE scores, the average GE score for the class is found by calculating the average Scaled Score for the class as described in the next paragraph, and then converting that score to a GE score.